exakat/exakat/docs/Rules.rst

    <?php

    function foo($a, &$b, &$c) {
        // $c is passed by reference, but only read.
-This is useless.
+The reference is useless.
        $b = $c + $a;
+       // The reference is useful for $b
    }

    ?>